Chart Color Schemes

 Elwood's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Elwood shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 75% of the total population (11,964 people), compared to the national average of 55.3%.
+Elwood exhibits exceptional health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover stands at approximately 75% of Elwood's total population (11,964 people), significantly higher than the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.5% and 7.6% of residents respectively.
-A total of 74.6% of residents declare themselves completely clear of medical ailments, slightly higher than Greater Melbourne's 73.3%.
-Elwood has a lower proportion of seniors aged 65 and over at 12.8% (2,046 people), compared to Greater Melbourne's 14.3%.
-Despite this, health outcomes among seniors in Elwood are particularly strong, broadly aligning with the general population's health profile.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.5 and 7.6% of residents respectively.
+A substantial majority, 74.6%, report being completely free from medical ailments, compared to 73.3% across Greater Melbourne.
+Elwood has a lower proportion of seniors aged 65 and over at 12.8% (2,046 people), compared to the 14.3% in Greater Melbourne.
+Notably, health outcomes among seniors in Elwood align closely with those of the general population.

 Frequently Asked Questions - Health